na-na-hi/renget/archive/onrms.md

 remember, when you are chatting with a bot you are interacting with LLM *imitating character definitions* it's akin to modding in videogames - the underlying mechanics (engine) remain, only the visuals change

-different LLMs portray the same characters differently, i.e., **Rainbow Dash by one LLM will differ from Rainbow Dash by another LLM**
+different LLMs portray the same characters differently, e.g., **Rainbow Dash by one LLM will differ from Rainbow Dash by another LLM**